- The Simple Past vs. the Present Perfect

-Tip: If you are just making reference to an activity (i.e. using an action verb) that started in the past and continues until now, you can use either tense—especially with verbs like live, work, and teach.
+Tip: If you’re referring to an activity (i.e. using an action verb) that started in the past and continues until now, you can use either tense.
+This especially applies to verbs like live, work, and teach.
 If you want to emphasize the duration (i.e. how long you’ve been doing that thing), use the present perfect progressive.
 If you’re using a stative verb, use the present perfect tense.

 Simple Past vs. Past Perfect (with before or after)

-However, if we use either before or after in the sentence, we can just use the simple past tense since the timeline is clear.
+But if we use either before or after in the sentence, we can use the simple past tense since the timeline is clear.

-Simple Past: Susan left the apartment before James arrived.
-This has the same meaning as past perfect sentence above.
+- Simple Past: Susan left the apartment before James arrived.
+(This has the same meaning as the past perfect sentence above.)

-Tip: If you need to explain the order of events that happened in the past, use the past perfect, or use before/after with the simple past.
+Tip: If you need to explain the order of events that happened in the past, use the past perfect.
+You can also use before/after with the simple past.